bretttolbert/bretttolbert.github.io/_posts/1970-01-01-budgie-kb-layout.md

 ---
 layout: post
-title:  "Ubuntu Budgie 21.04 installation notes"
+title:  "How to add Keyboard Layout indicator to top panel in Ubuntu Budgie 21.10"
 date:   1970-01-01 00:00:00 -0600
 categories: dev
 ---

-# How to add Keyboard Layout indicator to top panel in Ubuntu Budgie 21.10

 Right click desktop and select `Desktop Settings`